halomod/hmf/docs/technical/colossus_comparison.rst

 observed residual differences so that users and developers understand where agreement is expected and where small systematic offsets are normal.

+This investigation was itself prompted by Aaron Yung and Miguel Vargas, who independently noticed disagreement between ``hmf`` and Colossus predictions for the Tinker08 mass function while preparing [Yung24]_ and [Yung25]_.
+Their reports are what led to the growth-factor fix linked above, and we are grateful to them for flagging the discrepancy and giving permission to reference their work here.

 Setup of the comparison
 -----------------------